Kaske0/odin-recipes/README.md

-In this project i will be making a recipes website with the use og html and css.
+In this project i will be making a recipes website with the use of html and css.